 3. SINGER Heavy Duty 4411 Sewing Machine

-A speedy machine from Singer, capable of sewing 1100 stitches per minute.
+A speedy machine from Singer, with a sewing speed of 1100 stitches per minute.

 Manufacturers Specs